 Coming Off the Prescriptions: My Experience with Withdrawal

 I am currently at the end of week six for tapering off Wellbutrin.
 I am following a carefully mapped out plan from my doctor (I do not recommend trying to come off of a medication without the supervision of a doctor).
 Once the Wellbutrin is out of my system, I will start tapering off of the Cymbalta.
-I am hoping to be prescription drug free by Christmas at which point I can begin to figure out a new normal for my body – and possibly start thinking about pregnancy.
+I am hoping to be prescription drug free by Christmas at which point I can begin to figure out a new normal for my body – and possibly start thinking about my first pregnancy.